Friday, 31 January 2020

 I switched to Fox.
 They had also covered the speech in full, and as commenters had conservative leaning folks, including “Fox Contributors”.
 But... this is the critical difference, they did have, over the course of the next hour, several commenters who were either of the left or straight out Democrats.

 I’m not wanting to carry water for Fox.
 They have their own clear biases.
 But, they do have other voices, whereas CNN does not.
 And yet, the public perception, I’m guessing, would be that the one in a “bubble” is Fox.
 Indeed, Don Lemon said exactly that, when I switched back to CNN.
-(Lemon also claimed that Fox had not brodcast the Schiff presentation to the Senate.
+(Lemon also claimed that Fox had not broadcast the Schiff presentation to the Senate.
 That’s wrong.
 They did).

 Don Lemon so far in the bubble, he doesn’t know he’s in a bubble.
 The vortex is swirling so strongly he doesn’t know he’s in it.

 The chart at the top makes the point.
-People on the Left read almost exclusively left of centre news.
-People on the Right read both left and right of centre news.
+People on the Left read almost exclusively left-of-centre news.
+People on the Right read both left and right-of-centre news.

 On the Political compass I come out as Left Libertarian.
 I read and watch around a subject.
 I’ve got my own confirmation bias; everyone does.
 I try to stay aware that there’s a vortex out there, waiting to catch you in its rip tides.